ChargeTimeEU/electric-arc-standard/README.md

 The user wants to find alternative options, so he goes back to the overview.
 The app asks for a list of all charge points and supplies last modified.
 The operator returns a "nothing's changed"-response and the app uses the list from the cache.

-Caching the mechanism described are standard HTTP behavior, so this could be implemented by placing some xml files on a webserver.
+The caching mechanism described are standard HTTP behavior, so it could be implemented simply by placing some xml files on a webserver.
 Standard proxy servers can add fault tolerance and alleviate server pressure.
-Clients does most of the work, like filtering and sorting.
+It's possible to handle a growing amount of clients, since the client does the heavy lifting like filtering and sorting.

 ## 1. List of all charge points